boluadunbarin/vpn/README.md

 ![Screenshot 2024-02-02 113641](https://github.com/boluadunbarin/vpn/assets/157642328/b919922c-9ade-45f3-b546-e7e0d770599e)

-Go to whatismyipaddress.com and look an the new ip address.
+Go to whatismyipaddress.com and look at the new ip address.
 It'll be from the country you connect to

 <h2>Demonstration </h2>

 Uses for VPN:

-- File sharing: One can access company specific content in this environment.
+- File sharing: You can access company specific content in this environment.
 This can be beneficial when transfering or sharing data over the internet to a remote location.
 - View material that may be censored, essentially bypassing government restrictions.

-- Privacy: VPNs mask one's ip address making it harder for websites to monitor one's online activity/ anonymous internet activity.
+- Privacy: VPNs mask your ip address making it harder for websites to monitor your online activity/ anonymous internet activity.
-- Access content that is geographically based: if one wants to access services from another country.
+- Access content that is geographically based: if you want to access services from another country.

 -VPNs can also shield you from cyber threats, safeguarding sensitive data.